Atlas7005/puretwitch/README.md

 ## Missed a stream or accidentally blocked a safe streamer?

-If I missed a stream or accidentally blocked a safe streamer, please [open an issue](https://github.com/Atlas7005/puretwitch/issues/new) and I will investigate.
+If I missed a stream or accidentally blocked a safe streamer, please [open an issue](https://github.com/Atlas7005/puretwitch/issues/new) or [report them on the site](https://puretwitch.tv/#report) and I will investigate.

 ## License